 - Since commodity option contract buyers pay a premium for these contracts, they are not required to maintain mark to market margins.

-- Buying put options in commodity trades is a great way of taking a short position in the futures while minimising risk.
+- Buying put options in commodity trades are a great way of taking a short position in the futures while minimizing risk.
 One can choose not to exercise the right to sell if current prices of the futures contracts are higher than the strike price.
 The stakes are much higher in the futures as they involve compulsory delivery.

 - Options work out cheaper than futures contracts in terms of returns and risk mitigation as one has only to pay the premium if the rights to buy or sell the underlying asset at pre-set prices are not exercised.